Skip to content

 Within your application to the residential, you will need to tell us which subjects you are interested in studying and explain your interest.
 Telling us this now does not mean you have to apply for this subject at University, and we expect you may be still deciding.

-These events are open to students in Year 12 (England and Wales), Year 12 (Northern Ireland) or S5 (Scotland).
-You must attend a non-fee paying school.
-We will prioritise students from backgrounds which are underrepresented at Cambridge.
+These events are open to students who are currently in Year 12 (England and Wales), Year 13 (Northern Ireland) or S5 (Scotland) and looking to apply to university to start in September/October 2027.
+Students must attend a non-fee paying school to be eligible for the programme.

 Back To Top